sfirke/janitor/cran-comments.md

 # Submission
-2018-07-29
+2018-07-30

 ## Submission summary
-Fixes a bug introduced 11 days ago in the v1.1.0 release of janitor, whereby a function began inappropriately failing if provided NA values.
+Fixes a bug recently introduced in the v1.1.0 release of janitor, whereby a function began inappropriately failing if provided NA values.

 ### Test environments